-- Reduce invasive weeds (1.8 acres): Mechanical, manual, and chemical control may be used to control jubata grass in selected areas (Figure 4, yellow).
+- Reduce invasive weeds (1.8 acres): Mechanical, manual, and chemical control may be used to control jubata grass (Figure 4, yellow).
 Jubata grass can act as refugia for San Francisco garter snake.
 When implementing control, efforts should be made to maintain the vegetative function of jubata grass (i.e. chemical control where feasible).
 Chemical control is recommended for dense, monoculture stands of weeds, to prevent erosion from manual or mechanical removal.
 Manual removal can be done for retreatment efforts or small, individual plants when erosion is not an issue, or where herbicides cannot be utilized.
 No herbicide use is allowed within 60 feet of the pond.
-See Biological Opinion (Exhibit H, pages 27-28) for permitted herbicides, concentrations, and BMPs. - Reduce erosion and enhance soil (2.4 acres): For selected areas (Figure 4, green), mulch should be applied in a thick layer (4-18").
+See Biological Opinion (Exhibit J, pages 27-28) for permitted herbicides, concentrations, and BMPs. - Reduce erosion and enhance soil (2.4 acres): For selected areas (Figure 4, green), mulch should be applied in a thick layer (4-18").
 The thickness of the mulch will depend on the availability of mulch from woody brush and tree control, slope, and site needs.
 Areas of high weed or high erosion potential will be mulched at greater thickness.
+Only mulch generated onsite will be used; no outside material will be brought in for these areas.